 This restaurant is conveniently located next door to the aforementioned Osteria Ilaria and it a must for those who are seeking authentic Italian pasta.
 If you are looking for a more experimental option, then the squid-ink tagliolini or the sage tortellini are the best options for you.

-This is renowned for being one of the best Italian restaurants in Melbourne if you re a pasta lover.
+This is renowned for being one of the best Italian restaurants in Melbourne if you’re a pasta lover.
+But be warned; due to this, Tipo 00 can be incredibly hard to get into.
+So make sure you get your booking organised early.

 Would you like to try a new spot for brekkie this weekend?
 See our Best Breakfasts in Melbourne.